-Judging by its ingredients alone, Purina One SmartBlend True Instinct Grain Free dog food looks like an average dry product.
+Based on its ingredients alone, Purina One SmartBlend True Instinct Grain Free Dog Food looks like an average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the canola meal, pea protein and dried yeast in this recipe, and the lentil flour contained in others, this looks like the profile of a kibble containing a moderate amount of meat.
+But when you consider the protein-boosting effect of the soybean meal, canola meal, dried yeast, lentil flour and pea protein, this looks like the profile of a kibble containing just a moderate amount of meat.

 Purina One SmartBlend True Instinct Grain Free is a dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.

 Has Purina One SmartBlend Dog Food Been Recalled?